 There are some funny/wacky scenes in small-town Pennsylvania, after they (unknowingly) trespass on a very angry/gun-toting farmer’s land.
 They end up at the justice of the peace’s office, but John is not very adept at lying, but Lee is an old hand.
 Lee creates a little fire in a small wastebasket, enabling them to get away.
 John is shocked, yet also impressed, by her quick thinking.

 When they reach Lee’s hometown, her mother (remarried) wants nothing to do with her.
 It’s a dark, well-done scene- not what you’d see in the cloying/unrealistic Hallmark holiday movies of recent times.
-While Lee tries to explain her side to her mother, Jack is quietly/calmly supportive.
+While Lee tries to explain her side to her mother, John is quietly/calmly supportive.

 The scene at Lee’s childhood home when Jack takes her back home to her mother’s house is such a chilling scene… Listening to her mother’s “good riddance” speech and Lee’s comments in the yard afterward… it’s just such a creepy, lonesome moment, filled with utter rejection…

-But when he asks Barbara’s mother her name and she responds “The name doesn’t concern you.”
+But when he asks Lea’s mother her name and she responds “The name doesn’t concern you.”
 His delivery of “It certainly does not” gives me the chills.
 It just says so much of his character.

 There’s a moment when John is playing the piano and his family is gathered around when Lee looks around her in wonder.
 Barbara Stanwyck did a brilliantly subtle job of expressing the thought “What would it have been like to have grown up in a home like this?” in that brief moment.

 Jack’s family includes his level-headed mother Mrs. Sargeant (played by Beulah Bondi, Ma Bailey from It’s a Wonderful Life), doting Aunt Emma, and (comic relief) farm boy, Willy.
 They rush about getting everything perfect for John’s arrival.
-(John explained earlier that he grew up quite humble, but in the past few years, he’s been able to provide well for his family.)
+(John explained earlier that he grew up quite humble, but in the past few years, has been able to provide well for his family.)
 Lee is happily surprised by their lovely farmhouse and friendly demeanor.
 They gather about the piano (John plays some) and sing songs.